Viper Energy, Inc.

 Scan Results

 Daily timeframeViper Energy, Inc. owns, acquires, and exploits oil and natural gas properties in North America.
-Valued at $16.15B, VNOM is a large-cap name in its sector.
+With a market capitalization of $15.98B, it sits in large-cap territory.
 It focuses on owning and acquiring mineral and royalty interests in the Permian Basin.

 Market Cap